Schinzel/web-blocks/README.md

 **Writing HTML in Kotlin code is cumbersome.**
 This is solved by a template engine that reads HTML files and replaces placeholders with values.

-**In some cases a change in one part of a page should update other parts of the page.
-One want to do this without reloading the whole page**
+**In some cases a change in one part of a page by a user should update other parts of the page.
+One want to do this without reloading the whole page. **
 This is solved by:
 1. Page-elements have the ability to update themselves.
 2. An observer system where a page-element can notify its observing page-elements that they should update themselves.